unisonweb/website/src/compare-lang/unison-for-java-devs.md

 ## Data types

-Unison does not have classes, so there are no instance methods, no instance variables, no `new` constructor keyword, and no `this` keyword.
-Instead, we use **data types** to model how data is structured and **functions** to model behavior.
+Unison does not have classes, so there are no methods, no instance variables, no `new` constructor keyword, and no `this` keyword.
+Instead, we use **data types** to model how data is structured and **functions** that transform them to model behavior.

 A type can represent data with multiple variants (when a type can be created in one way or another) and data with multiple fields (when a type has several attributes), often in combination.
 Here's a simple example of a data type representing JSON values: